Restaurant-passport-2/BE/README.md

 - JWT_SECRET - Key for encrypting JWTs
 - HASH_SALT_ROUNDS - Salt rounds for bcrypt hashes
 - YELP_API_KEY - Used by the /restaurants/search route
+- YELP_API_SEARCH - URL for the yelp business search endpoint

 ## Running the server